lisongxu/CSCE156-Lab-Java-Intro/readme.md

 <img src="images/eclipseOpenPerspectiveMarkUp-Xu.png" alt="Open Perspective" width="30%"/>
 </p>

-2. Select "Git" from the menu and click `OK`
+2. Select "Git" from the menu and click `Open`

 3. Click the "Clone a Git repository" in the Git Repositories navigation menu: